mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 They offer free parking for ferry passengers if they have space available; otherwise, we will need to park in the ferry lot ($10/day).

-Copper Harbor is pretty small, so it seemed wise to lock something in.
-It's only $15 if we want to cancel and stay somewhere else.

 ### On the Way Back

 For the return trip, we should be back on the mainland around 6:00 PM.
-FWIW, last time we drove five hours back to Cheboygan after getting off the island.
-That was a rough drive; something shorter is probably better.
 I have a reservation at the [Fairfield Inn & Suites](https://www.marriott.com/en-us/hotels/mqtfi-fairfield-inn-and-suites-marquette/overview/) in Marquette, which is about 2 hours and 45 minutes from Copper Harbor.

-Jeremy would remind us to remember the "Seney Desert"; i.e. there is very little on the stretch of highway east of Munising before heading south towards St. Ignace.

 ## Entrance Fees & Permits

-Standard entrance fee is $7 per person per day.
-$60 national parks season pass covers 1 person + 3 guests for a calendar year.
-I will purchase a season pass, which will cover the rest of the group.
+I will purchase a season pass, which will cover entry fees for the group.
 We must also fill out a trip permit at the Rock Harbor visitor center.

 ## Route